makrai/notes/doddapaneni2107-primer-multiling-lm.md

 * running inference on such large models is often not possible on edge devices and increasingly expensive on cloud devices
-* downsize these large models without affecting accuracy.
-Standard:
+* downsize these large models without affecting accuracy
-  * pruning, quantization, factorization, distillation, and architecture search have been used on monolingual models (Tay+ 2020)
+  * pruning, quantization, factorization, distillation, and architecture search have been standardly used on monolingual models (Tay+ 2020)

 ## Robust models